Gold Line (SacRT): History

+By 2025, a new infill station was planned at Horn Road.

 Line description

 The Gold Line begins at its western terminus in downtown at the Sacramento Valley station where it connects with Amtrak.
 From there it travels on H Street in a single-track, then diverges into one-way tracks for 7th and 8th Streets where it joins the Blue and Green Lines.
 It then turns westward on O Street, southward on 12th, then eastward in an alley paralleling Q and R Streets.
 After passing the 16th Street station, the Gold Line splits from the Blue Line (the Green Line terminates at 13th Street station), crossing over a bridge near The Sacramento Bee headquarters, before continuing on R Street in Midtown.
-It continues in its own right-of-way in East Sacramento next to Highway 50, then crosses under Highway 50 and parallels Folsom Boulevard and the UPRR Placerville Branch Line, which is partly operational today, for most of its length.
+It continues in its own right-of-way in East Sacramento next to Highway 50, then crosses under Highway 50 and parallels Folsom Boulevard and the Union Pacific Railroad Placerville Branch Line, which is partly operational today, for most of its length.
+Its path was built mainly using the Sacramento Valley Railroad right-of-way.
 The Gold Line then reaches its eastern terminus at Historic Folsom station in Folsom, although some trains terminate at Sunrise station.